Aqua IDE overview

 Aqua helps you speed up the coding process by providing context-aware code completion.

 Basic completion helps you complete the names of classes, methods, fields, and keywords within the visibility scope.
-Code completion also works for CSS and XPath locators.
+Code completion also works for CSS and XPath locators, and role-based locators used in Playwright.

 For more information about the different types of code completion available in Aqua with examples and productivity tips, refer to Code completion.